-MUS 450 Private Piano......(1) The course provides private instruction on the principal instrument.
+The course provides private instruction in Voice.
 Literature studied, appropriately chosen for its technical, musical, and interpretive demands, will prepare students for end-of-semester performance requirements.
-Prerequisite: MUS 351.
+Prerequisite: MUS 353.
 Fee \$100.

 Nursing (NUR)

 The University of Pikeville College of Nursing and Human Services Elliott School of Nursing (hereafter referred to as ESON) offers an Associate of Science (two-year degree) and a post-licensure RN to BSN (Bachelor of Science) degree.